sekiguchi-nagisa/arsh/doc/std.md

 function %OP_GET(index: Int): String for Candidates

-function add(can: String, sig: String?): Candidates for Candidates
+function add(can: String, desc: String?): Candidates for Candidates

 function addAll(other: Candidates): Candidates for Candidates
 ```